LWS075 International Business and Law

 You are provided with feedback to assist your learning throughout the semester.
 The feedback is provided through:

-- interaction with the workshop leader and other students during discussions in the live workshops
+• interaction with staff and other students during discussions in the live workshops

 Assessment